Model Tier Routing — Automatic Downgrade Logic

 The Four-Tier Model

-The principal-broker FinOps system defines a tier order with four slots:
+The agent-broker FinOps system defines a tier order with four slots:

 MODEL_TIER_ORDER = [